 And they’ve already done that over and over, so it’s not like we weren’t warned.
 Social media algorithms have drastically reduced the “reach” that business posts have because it’s usually not the kind of content that goes viral and keeps users endlessly scrolling.

-Don’t let social media hold your business over a barrel.
-You can build a platform that you own by cultivating a direct connection to your customer’s email inbox.
+Don’t let social media hold your business hostage to their algorithm.
+You can build a direct connection that can’t be threatened by a change to the algorithm when you get access to your customer’s email inbox.

 How do I set up an email list?